KarishmaVal/IMCYTO-dev/prerequisits.md

 Example of the steps in segmentation.cppipe, with nuclei image input from full_stack_preprocessing and membrane probability input from ilastik, to generate the resulting cell mask (mask overlay image created in [HistoCAT](http://www.bodenmillerlab.com/research-2/histocat/ 'HistoCAT') with nuclei and membrane channels coloured in red and green respectively).

-## Running the pipeline:
+## Pipeline Execution:

-To run the pipeline, you will need to login into cluster … The .mcd file and metadata.csv should be put together in a folder titled ‘mcd’.
+To run the pipeline, you will need to login into cluster …

+The .mcd file and metadata.csv should be put together in a folder titled ‘mcd’ (if spillover compensation.tiff is available, this will also be placed in the mcd folder and added as an argument to the run.sh script).
 A ‘plugins’ folder should contain all three CellProfiler files (i.e. full_stack_preprocessing.cppipe, ilastik_stack_preprocessing.cppipe, segmentation.cppipe), ilastik (ilastik_training_params.ilp) parameters file as well as any extra custom CellProfiler module scripts (.py) in ‘cp_plugins’ folder.
 The run_imcyto script should be put along with these folders.
 Once you are ready to run the pipeline excute the sh run.imcyto command, from within the main experiment folder.

-Where to place spillover compensation csv?

 **Example folder structure:**

 ![Example folder structure](images/example_folder_structure.png)

-## How the pipeline runs:
+## How the pipeline runs: - better name

 Pull latest version from Github, docker containers, online/offline, run pipeline...